fab13n/metalua/src/tilo/readme.md

 -------

-Global variables in Lua are stored in a special table, with their name as a key.
-An access to global variable `foo` is equivalent to `_ENV["foo"]`, with `_ENV` a variable holding the global variables table.
-It is even implemented that way in the Lua 5.2 VM.
+Global variables in Lua are stored in a special table, with their name as a string key.
+An access to global variable `foo` is equivalent to `_ENV["foo"]`, with `_ENV` a variable holding the global variables table (i)t is even implemented that way in the Lua 5.2 VM).
 That's how we'll eventually type global variables.

 The global table's content will have to be passed to modules, for them to check the use of primitive functions.
-Some interesting questions remain about the field annotations, though:
+Some interesting questions remain about the most appropriate field annotations, though:

-* global functions should be typed `const`: monkey-patching them is generally a poor idea; in the very few cases where it would make sense, forcing the type system off with strategically placed `*` types seems a very reasonable warning.
+* global functions should be typed `const`: monkey-patching them is generally a poor idea.
+In the very few cases where it would make sense, forcing the type system off with strategically placed `*` types seems a very reasonable warning.
 Conceptually ugly code should be visually ugly.